History of the United States government: Presidency of Andrew Jackson (1829-1837)

 The presidency of Andrew Jackson represented a major turning point for American government.
 Jackson believed in a rotation in office system, in which no one individual was allowed to serve in government for too long.
 Upon taking the presidency, he replaced a large portion of federal officers, which Jackson's opponents criticized as filling the government with political allies, essentially creating a spoils system.
 Political opponents of Jackson, including the National Republicans, the Anti-Masonic Party, and anti-Jacksonian Democrats, coalesced to form the Whig Party, which would be a major force in American politics for the next two decades.
 Federalism was more clearly defined by the Supreme Court with the decision of Barron v.
 Baltimore in 1833, ruling that the Bill of Rights does not apply to state governments.

 The United States government faced a major challenge from the nullification crisis in 1832.
 The Tariff of 1832 was passed, and while it was a reduction of the controversial Tariff of 1828, its passage still resulted in conflict.
 The government of South Carolina declared its intention to nullify the tariff, which would result in a constitutional crisis and threaten the union.
 The federal government prepared for an escalation of the conflict with the Force Bill, but the crisis was averted after a compromise was made in the Tariff of 1833.
 Following this incident, the United States moved away from protectionism.

 Several parts of government saw major reforms during Jackson's presidency.
 The Post Office was raised to a cabinet level department during Jackson's administration.
 The Bureau of Pensions was established in 1832.
-The United States Survey of the Coast was briefly transferred from the Department of the Treasury to the Department of the Navy in 1834, but it was returned to the Department of the Treasury and renamed as the United States Coast Survey in 1836.
+The Survey of the Coast was briefly transferred from the Department of the Treasury to the Department of the Navy in 1834, but it was returned to the Department of the Treasury and renamed the United States Coast Survey in 1836.
 The judicial branch was expanded with the Eighth and Ninth Circuits Act of 1837, creating two new circuit courts and adding two new justices to the Supreme Court, bringing both to a total of nine.